Model Context Protocol

-The Model Context Protocol (MCP) is an open standard, open-source framework introduced by Anthropic in November 2024 to standardize the way artificial intelligence (AI) systems like large language models (LLMs) integrate and share data with external tools, systems, and data sources.
-MCP provides a universal interface for reading files, executing functions, and handling contextual prompts.
+The Model Context Protocol (MCP) is an open standard and open-source framework introduced by Anthropic in November 2024 to standardize the way artificial intelligence (AI) systems like large language models (LLMs) integrate and share data with external tools, systems, and data sources.
+MCP provides a standardized interface for reading files, executing functions, and handling contextual prompts.
 Following its announcement, the protocol was adopted by major AI providers, including OpenAI and Google DeepMind.

 Background

 MCP was announced by Anthropic in November 2024 as an open standard for connecting AI assistants to data systems such as content repositories, business management tools, and development environments.
-The protocol was created at Anthropic by developers David Soria Parra and Justin Spahr-Summers.

-MCP aims to address the challenge of information silos and legacy systems.
+The protocol was created at Anthropic by engineers David Soria Parra and Justin Spahr-Summers.
+It aims to address the challenge of information silos and legacy systems.
 Before MCP, developers often had to build custom connectors for each data source or tool, resulting in what Anthropic described as an "N×M" data integration problem.

 Earlier stop-gap approaches—such as OpenAI's 2023 "function-calling" API and the ChatGPT plug-in framework—solved similar problems but required vendor-specific connectors.
-MCP's authors note that the protocol deliberately re-uses the message-flow ideas of the Language Server Protocol (LSP) and is transported over JSON-RPC 2.0.
-MCP formally specifies stdio and HTTP (optionally with SSE) as its standard transport mechanisms.
+MCP re-uses the message-flow ideas of the Language Server Protocol (LSP).

+In December 2025, Anthropic donated the MCP to the Agentic AI Foundation (AAIF), a directed fund under the Linux Foundation, co-founded by Anthropic, Block and OpenAI, with support from other companies.
+Later that month, Anthropic also published Agent Skills, a companion open standard for packaging task-specific instructions and resources that AI agents load on demand, following the same open-standard approach as MCP.

 Features

-MCP defines a standardized framework for integrating AI systems with external data sources and tools.
-It includes specifications for data ingestion and transformation, contextual metadata tagging, and AI interoperability across different platforms.
-The protocol also supports secure, bidirectional connections between data sources and AI-powered tools.

-MCP enables developers to expose their data via MCP servers or to develop AI applications—referred to as MCP clients—that connect to these servers.
-Key components of the protocol include a formal protocol specification and software development kits (SDKs), local MCP server support in Claude Desktop applications, and an open-source repository of MCP server implementations.